 # Bulk operations

-Fetching large amounts of data can exhaust the Shopify API limit for your Mechanic account, slowing down other tasks, and running the risk of consuming too much time or memory for your Mechanic workers.
+Fetching or writing large amounts of Shopify data can exhaust normal API limits, slow down other tasks, and consume too much task time or memory.

-To solve this general problem, Shopify offers [the bulk operations GraphQL API](https://shopify.dev/tutorials/perform-bulk-operations-with-admin-api).
-This API allows you to submit a query to Shopify for processing, the results to be stored elsewhere to be retrieved once the query is complete.
+To solve this general problem, Shopify offers the bulk operations GraphQL API.
+Bulk operations let you submit work to Shopify for asynchronous processing, and Shopify stores the results in a JSONL file.

 {% hint style="info" %}

-For a review of how Mechanic uses bulk operations, start here: [Reading data / Bulk operations](https://learn.mechanic.dev/core/shopify/read/bulk-operations).
+For a review of how Mechanic uses bulk operations, start here: [Shopify / Bulk operations](/core/shopify/bulk-operations.md).

 {% endhint %}